 The Chairman of the Committee will present a report regarding the review of the Proposals along with the Technical and Cost Proposal Analysis results to SCDOT Director of Construction's Office and recommend selection of the Proposer with the highest Weighted Criteria Score.
-Prior to contract execution, the Director of Construction's Office may conduct limited negotiations on any issues regarding scope, schedule, financing, inclusion of ATCs, inclusion of any concepts submitted by another Proposer, or any information provided by the selected Proposer.
+Prior to contract execution, the Director of Construction's Office may conduct limited negotiations on any issues regarding scope, schedule, financing, inclusion of ATCs, inclusion of any concepts submitted by another Proposer (provided a stipend is accepted by the unsuccessful Proposer), or any information provided by the selected Proposer.
 The Director of Construction's Office will prepare a Secretary of Transportation Record of Approval Form requesting authorization to award and execute a contract.
 Upon approval by the SCDOT Secretary of Transportation, SCDOT will offer a contract to the selected Proposer.
-However, if the parties are unable to execute a contract, SCDOT may offer a contract to the Proposer with the next highest Weighted Criteria Score.
+However, if the parties are unable to execute a contract terms are not accepted by the selected Proposer or the selected Proposer is unable to fulfill the contract requirements, SCDOT may offer a contract to the Proposer with the next highest Weighted Criteria Score.